Russell Zimmer

-Russell William Zimmer (born February 26, 1926) was an American politician in the state of Wyoming.
+Russell William Zimmer (February 27, 1926 – July 12, 2024) was an American politician in the state of Wyoming.
 He served in the Wyoming State Senate and Wyoming House of Representatives as a member of the Republican Party.

-He served as President of the Wyoming Senate from 1989 to 1991.
+Zimmer served as President of the Wyoming Senate from 1989 to 1991.
 He worked in the grain and livestock business.

+Zimmer died at his home on July 12, 2024, at the age of 98.